graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 specification, when a client does not include at least one supported media type in the `Accept` HTTP header, the server MUST either:

-1. Disregard the `Accept` header and respond with the default media type of `application/json`, specifying this in the `Content-Type` header; OR
+1. Disregard the `Accept` header and respond with the server's choice of media type, indicating this in the `Content-Type` header; OR
-2. Respond with a `406 Not Acceptable` status code and stop processing the request.
+3. Respond with a `406 Not Acceptable` status code and stop processing the request.

 A server MUST support any _GraphQL-over-HTTP request_ which accepts the